Should I Get A Perm? Everything You Need To Know Before Going Curly

 @nicolechangmin.raw Got myself a root perm and korean styled curtain bangs today! 🧖🏻♀️ #selfcare #hair #hairmakeover #rootperm #curtainbangs #koreanhairstyle #fyp ♬ Sam Kim Love Me Like That - Tik Toker

-This type of hair perm utilises multiple sizes of rods to mix and match with loose waves, tighter ringlets and bouncy curls.
+This type of hair perm utilises lots of different rods in different sizes to play a mix and match game of loose waves, tighter ringlets and bouncy curls.
 The idea behind this perm hairstyle is to achieve a curly do that looks wild and natural, for a grittier and edgy finish.
 Typically, this method works best on people with longer hair so that the depth and texture of each strand is less obvious.

 Like for the root perm, depending on the combination you choose expect your results to last for a few months.

 If you’re after some serious lift, a volumizing perm might just be what you’re looking for.
-If your hair leans towards the thin side, then this technique will change your hair game big time, giving the impression of a full, thick and luscious mane by adding full lift all over your head.
-This type of perm can be used on people with medium to longer hair, to create volumizing waves and soft, loose curls.
+If your hair leans towards the thin side of things, then this technique will change your hair game big time (pun intended), giving the impression of a full, thick and luscious mane by adding huge lift effect to your tresses.
+This type of perm can be used on people with medium to long hair, to create volumizing waves and soft, loose texture.
 If “go big or go home” is your motto, then you can turn the volume up even further with a few spritzes of your favourite volumizing products.

 You’ve found your style, you’ve found the stylist, you’ve booked your appointment.
 Now it’s time to get things done!
 Before you show up at the salon to get your curls done, make sure you follow these simple yet essential steps to prepare your hair for a perm, because let’s be honest: perming can wreak havoc on your hair.